David Thorp: GSK Contemporary

 In 2008/09 Thorp was Curator of GSK Contemporary at the Royal Academy.
 This consisted of producing a series of exhibitions and events in the former Museum of Mankind in Burlington Gardens, London over a three-month period.
 Conceived to explore the dynamics of contemporary art and its relationship to other art forms.
 A broad range of international artists from Europe, Asia and the US participated in over 100 exhibitions, live events, film screenings, symposia, performance, experimental theatre and music.

 The exhibition included environments created by Marc Camille Chaimowicz, David Medalla, Georgina Starr, Brian Griffiths.
 Plastique Fantastique (David Burrows and Simon O'Sullivan).
 There were Installations, social events, and performances by Spartacus Chetwynd (Helmut Newton Ladies Nights), Bob & Roberta Smith with Le Suisse Marocain and Leonardo Ulian (kiosk & piano bar), Mark Titchner (psychosomatic acid test), Gail Pickering (convention centre), Tai Shani (tableau performance), Reza Aramesh (street occupation), Alexander Hidalgo (fashion/music event), Lindsay Seers (cinema performance), Pil and Galia Kollectiv (sci-fi banquet), Anthony Gross (LED eyes), Luke Oxley (shop), Adam Nankervis (performance), Paul O'Neill (General Idea films and DJ set), David Burrows and Kit Poulson (contacting angels), David Blamey and Craig Richards (sound).
 The Exhibition included live music by the Apathy Band, the Readers, the No No Band, Victor Mount, Leigh Clarke.
 'Sawing off the Branch I'm Sitting on': Selection by John Millar with Ruby Pester & Nadia Rossi, Hysteria on Film (films by Carol Morley and Richard Squires), Cara Ball Tolmie, Omnivore Demon, Let Me Feel Your Finger First, Ming Ming and the Ching Chings and Colin Miller & David James Grinly.
 Mark Pearson (stagtronic).
 Jason Underhill (karaoke).
 Evel Gazebo play Hawkwind's 'Space Ritual'.
 Young UK fashion show, Poker All Stars, Bistrotheque Monday Cabaret with Bourgeois & Maurice and Jonny Woo, and more.

 The Performance Studio

 Thorp established The Performance Studio as a new production and rehearsal space for some of the UK's foremost experimental artists.
 Intended to be a hub for the development of projects in experimental theatre, live art and moving image.
 Somewhere from which finished productions emerged into the world.
-The Performance Studio was housed in V22 Workspace in Bermondsey, South East London.
+Initially located within V22 Workspace in Bermondsey, South East London, The Performance Studio was briefly situated at 11 New Quebec Street in 2014 before establishing a residency at the Nines in Peckham's Copeland Place.